Historical Apoplexy · State Legislative Adaptations · Vermont

 Homemade Holdings, Inc., in Burlington, Vermont, in 1978.

-The company built its brand on progressive values — living
+The company built its brand on a living wage, a social

 acquired Ben and Jerry's for $326 million.
-The progressive
+That Vermont

 brand was absorbed by a multinational corporation headquartered